 One long-standing supermarket indulgence of mine has been treating myself to a new and exciting flavor of nut butter.
 Every time I shop there seems to be a new brand or flavor available, and my latest find was a lovely vanilla bean and espresso blend.

-I bought it, I loved it, I devoured it...but it was a little pricey for the crazy amount I eat each week.
-I'm talking having it for breakfast, and then bringing the jar with me to work so I could have it again as an afternoon snack.
-Oof!
+I bought it, I loved it, I devoured it...but it was a little pricey for the volume of almond butter I eat each week.
+I'm talking having it on toast for breakfast, and then bringing the jar with me to work so I could have it again as an afternoon snack.

 Obviously a homemade version was on my mind.